AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/presentacion_taller/presentacion.md

 # PhD project: "The evolutionary history of the birds of the lowlands of the Tehuantepec isthmus seen from the integration of genomics, ecology and biogeography".

-##### For approaching the historical processes that have determined the distribution of the lineages of lowland birds with no apparent physical barrier to genetic flow.

 **Research questions:**
 ##### 1) Are the factors that have caused the differentiation of lowland birds in the TI spatially and temporally congruent?